Skip to product information

 Wallflower 'Ruby Gem' Seeds

-If 'Cloth of Gold' is the sunshine, 'Ruby Gem' is the wine.
-This spectacular heritage variety produces dense flower spikes in a deep, glowing shade of ruby-red to velvety crimson.
-The petals have a unique, satin-like texture that seems to absorb the light, giving the flower heads a rich, heavy appearance.
+'Ruby Gem' produces dense flower spikes in deep, moody shades that range from a glowing ruby-red to a velvety crimson.
+The petals have a unique satin-like texture that seems to absorb the light, giving the flower heads a rich, heavy aesthetic that is unrivalled in the spring border.

 Read More